Xamla/xamla_egomo/README.md

 ### What is Xamla Egomo?

-Egomo is an open-source research sensor head developed at [Xamla](http://www.xamla.com/) for adaptive robotics research on a [Universal Robot](http://www.universal-robots.com/) UR5 equipped with [Robotiq](http://robotiq.com/) end-of-arm technologie.
-It acts as a low-cost, 3D-printable reference smart-sensor device for our [ROSvita](http://www.xamla.com/rosvita/) IDE (to be released in 2017).
+Egomo is an open-source research sensor head developed at [Xamla](http://www.xamla.com/) for adaptive robotics research on a [Universal Robot UR5](http://www.universal-robots.com/) equipped with [Robotiq](http://robotiq.com/) end-of-arm technology.
+It acts as a low-cost, 3D-printable reference smart-sensor device for our [ROSvita](http://www.xamla.com/rosvita/) Robot Programming IDE (to be released in 2017).
 For more information and product pictures visit the [egomo website](http://xamla.com/egomo).
 Watch our robot [stacking duplos](https://www.youtube.com/watch?v=uo04vuXcwlw) using the Egomo sensor head.
 More pictures can be found [here](egomo_3d_printed_parts/egomo-1/images).

 ![sensorhead1](egomo_3d_printed_parts/egomo-1/images/egomo_left.jpg "Egomo sensor head side view, showing that the webcam can be mounten on the side as well as in the front.")